AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-03-30-POR-POR-Species-ID-Sanger-and-RFLP-Protocol.md

 # Overview

 This protocol contains updated and revised protocols as of 20240329 developed in the Putnam Lab and written by A. Huffmyer.

+This protocol uses two successive markers for *Pocillopora* species identification and one marker for *Porites* species identification.

+For *Pocillopora* species identification, this protocol first uses an mtORF marker to distinguish between XXX and XXX.
+For species identified

 OVERVIEW OF REASONS FOR PROTOCOL AND USING SEQUENCING/RFLPs